Death of a spouse or civil partner

 - Similarly, if your spouse or civil partner dies leaving a surplus MCA, you can use this against your income arising in the tax year both before and after the date of death.

-- If your spouse or civil partner was claiming blind person’s allowance (BPA) and they did not have enough income to use up the allowance, you can ask HMRC to transfer the rest of the BPA for that tax year to you.
-There is more information on the BPA and how to transfer it in the tax basics
+If your spouse or civil partner was claiming blind person’s allowance (BPA) and they did not have enough income to use up the allowance, you can ask HMRC to transfer the rest of the BPA for that tax year to you.
+There is more information on the BPA and how to transfer it our page Blind person’s allowance.

 On the death of your spouse or civil partner, you can inherit an additional ISA allowance equal to the value of your spouse or civil partner’s ISA savings at the date of their death.
 The additional allowance will not count towards your normal annual subscription limit.
 Broadly this would allow you, if you wish, to transfer your spouse’s or civil partner’s ISA into your own ISA.